ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 =====================================

-Ansible can connect to `IBM UNIX System Services <https://www.ibm.com/docs/en/zos/latest?topic=descriptions-zos-unix-system-services>`_ to bring your Ansible Automation strategy to IBM z/OS.
+Ansible can connect to `IBM z/OS UNIX System Services <https://www.ibm.com/docs/en/zos/latest?topic=descriptions-zos-unix-system-services>`_ to bring your Ansible Automation strategy to IBM z/OS.
-This enables development and operations automation on IBM Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment with the easy-to-use Ansible platform.
+This enables development and operations automation on IBM Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment with Ansible.

 Ansible and z/OS UNIX System Services
 -------------------------------------
 UNIX System Services can support the required dependencies for an Ansible managed node including running Python and spawning interactive shell processes through SSH connections.
-Ansible can target UNIX System Services nodes to modify files, directories, etc. through built-in Ansible community modules.
+Ansible can target UNIX System Services nodes to modify files, directories, and so on, through ``ansible.builtin`` modules.
 Further, anything that one can do by typing command(s) into the UNIX System Services shell can be captured and automated in an Ansible playbook.

-The z/OS Landscape
+The z/OS landscape
 ------------------
 While most systems process files in two modes - binary or text encoded in UTF-8, IBM z/OS including UNIX System Services features an additional third mode - text encoded in EBCDIC.